postgresml/postgresml/pgml-cms/docs/introduction/apis/client-sdks/tutorials/semantic-search-using-instructor-model.md

+---
+description: >-
+  JavaScript and Python code snippets for using instructor models in more advanced search use cases.
+---
 # Semantic Search using Instructor model

 This shows using instructor models in the `pgml` SDK for more advanced use cases.